-Dr. Chadha will describe what medical science liaisons do on a day to day basis in their role of supporting a medication and being the point person to meet with treating physicians and key opinion leaders.
-He will explain that these are home based positions that exist all over the country and that an active license and boards are not required.
-Dr. Chadha will discuss compensation, working conditions and travel and provide insights as to how to break into this field either directly with a pharma company or through an MSL contracting company.
+Dr. Rizkallah will explain what medical science liaisons (MSLs) do on a day-to-day basis in their role of supporting drug research and development and being the point person to meet virtually and in person with treating physicians, key opinion leaders and digital opinion leaders.
+He will further provide insights into why the opportunities for physicians in this field are likely to greatly expand in the next few years.
+Dr. Rizkallah will discuss compensation, working conditions and travel and provide suggestions as to how to break into this interesting and rewarding field and succeed at it.
 Questions & Answers

 10:20–10:30 Break and Networking Opportunity

 10:30–11:20 BREAKOUT SESSION (Choose One)

 Dr. Watson will discuss the advantages of working full time or part time as a real estate agent.
 She will explain the licensing process, costs, how to get started, how brokers make money on the buy and sell sides, and most importantly, how to leverage the network you have developed as a physician into a lucrative second career or side gig.
 Dr. Watson will give insights into what successful real estate agents do on a day-to-day basis and provide advice on how you can even be successful by just making referrals and not actually showing houses.
 Questions & Answers